 Research Experiences are sustained scholarly or creative projects developed under the direction of a faculty mentor that culminate in a formal presentation, publication, performance or exhibition.
-A "sustained project" is one that lasts for a minimum of one semester and typically involves 1-3 hours of academic credit per semester.
+A "sustained project" is one that lasts for a minimum of one semester.
 If the primary research mentor is not a faculty member, there must be a faculty member who approves the project.

 Through the Research Experience, students will demonstrate the ability to:

 - Apply research methods appropriate for the student's discipline; and